SPR Internship Opportunities

 Requirements:

 A strong grasp of English spelling and grammar is essential, in addition to knowledge of AP Style (either broadcast or print).
 It’s equally important that our interns understand basic civics and demonstrate an interest in local, national, and world events.
 Beyond that, we’d like to talk with student journalists who understand the news philosophy of public radio, have a strong sense of media ethics, a curious mind, and who approach reporting with a sense of creativity.
-We are mainly looking for junior and senior journalism majors, but promising sophomores with a strong sense of dedication to the trade will also be considered.
+We are mainly looking for college/university junior and senior journalism majors, but promising sophomores with a strong sense of dedication to the trade will also be considered.
 Experience with sound equipment and digital editing software is a plus.

-Duties May Include:
+Possible Duties Include:

 • Must have the ability to write, meet deadlines and work independently